tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When you make a basic attack with this weapon, gain a +4 bonus to all defenses until the end of your next turn (champion: +5; epic: +6).

 **Quirk:** Has urges to watch over the helpless or innocent.

 ---

+#### Providence

+Any Weapon

+_Recharge 16+:_ The gods guide your hand.
+Don’t bother rolling the dice – you hit, if it’s at all possible that your blow could somehow land.
+This is a basic attack, and doesn’t trigger any flexible attacks or special abilities.

+**Quirk:** Much too trusting.

+---